-- 1. All faculty, staff and students, who operate or expect to park and/or operate a vehicle on university property, regularly or occasionally, are required to register those vehicles with the University Police Department and to obtain a parking permit assigning a designated parking area or areas. - 2.
-A parking permit is not a guarantee of a parking space.
+- All faculty, staff, and students who operate or expect to park and/or operate a vehicle on university property, regularly or occasionally, are required to register those vehicles with the University Police Department and to obtain a parking permit assigning a designated parking area or areas. - 2.
+A parking permit does not guarantee a parking space.
 Each vehicle operator is responsible for finding a legal parking space.
-Lack of space is not a valid excuse for violation of any parking regulation.
-The mere fact that citations are not issued for any offense does not indicate that the regulations or laws have been modified to exclude that offense. - 3.
-When a person is charged with violating any provision of these regulations, proof that the vehicle was, on the date of the offense, bearing a valid university parking permit is prima facie evidence that the holder of the permit committed the violation.
-However, if the vehicle does not bear a valid parking permit, proof that the vehicle, on the date of the alleged offense, was owned by an individual or connected to an individual that is affiliated with the university through registration address, is prima facie proof that the owner committed the violation. - 4.
-Individuals with unpaid violation charges recorded in their names, including those from previous semesters are ineligible to receive a parking permit until those charges have been paid. - 5.
-The legal speed limit on the Texas A&M University-Kingsville campus is 20 miles per hour, unless otherwise posted.
-Speed limit in the university parking lots is 10 miles per hour. - 6.
+Lack of space is not a valid excuse for violating any parking regulation.
+The fact that citations are not issued for any offense does not indicate that the regulations or laws have been modified to exclude that offense. - 3.
+When a person is charged with violating any provision of these regulations, proof that the vehicle was bearing a valid university parking permit on the offense date is clear evidence that the permit holder committed the violation.
+However, if the vehicle does not bear a valid parking permit, proof that the vehicle, on the date of the alleged offense, was owned by an individual or connected to an individual affiliated with the university through registration address is prima facie proof that the owner committed the violation. - 4.
+Individuals with unpaid violation charges recorded in their names, including those from previous_semesters, are ineligible to receive a parking permit until those charges have been paid. - 5.
+The legal speed limit on the Texas A&M University-Kingsville campus is 20 miles per hour unless otherwise posted.
+The speed limit in the university parking lots is 10 miles per hour. - 6.
 Parking and Traffic regulations are enforced 24 hours a day, seven days a week. - 7.
 Faculty/Staff parking lots and spaces are reserved from 6:00 a.m. to 6:00 p.m. on business days. - 8.
-On special occasions and in emergencies, the University Police department may temporarily close any campus parking area on facility or limit parking and traffic as required by circumstances. - 9.
-The university reserves the right to immobilize (boot-lock), impound, or remove any motor vehicle on the premises of the Texas A&M University--Kingsville campus at the owner's expense.
+On special occasions and in emergencies, the University Police Department may temporarily close any campus parking area on the facility or limit parking and traffic as required by circumstances. - 9.
+The university reserves the right to immobilize (boot-lock), impound, or remove any motor vehicle on the Texas A&M University--Kingsville campus premises at the owner's expense.
 Please refer to the Parking and Traffic Regulations on the parking website for more information on immobilization, impounding, removal, or parking violation fees.